FilipeJInacio/Victoria-3-Modding-Tool/README.md

 <!-- CONTACT -->
 ## What's next?
-unfortunately the project has been dropped manly because of time concerns.
+Unfortunately the project has been dropped manly because of time concerns.
 Next points in work:

 * WPF convertion, because of deformation
 * Simplify code mainly by adding to custom controls the security functions